sondrup/puppet-bareos/README.md

 many of the classes in this module to use those defaults sanely.

 ```
-bacula::params::storage: 'mydirector.example.com'
+bareos::params::storage: 'mydirector.example.com'
-bacula::params::director: 'mydirector.example.com'
+bareos::params::director: 'mydirector.example.com'
 ```

 This may be on the same host, or different hosts, but the name you put here should be the fqdn of the target system.
-The Director will require the classification of `bacula::director`, and the Storage node will require the classification of `bacula::storage`.
-All nodes will require classification of `bacula::client`.
+The Director will require the classification of `bareos::director`, and the Storage node will require the classification of `bareos::storage`.
+All nodes will require classification of `bareos::client`.

 ##### ** A NOTE FOR UPGRADERS **

 Several params have been removed and replaced with the default names.
 Update your hiera data and parameters as follows.

-The following have been replaced with simply `bacula::params::director`.
+The following have been replaced with simply `bareos::params::director`.

-* `bacula::params::director_name`
+* `bareos::params::director_name`
-* `bacula::params::bacula_director`
+* `bareos::params::bareos_director`

-The following have been replaced with simply `bacula::params::storage`.
+The following have been replaced with simply `bareos::params::storage`.

-* `bacula::params::bacula_storage`
+* `bareos::params::bareos_storage`
-* `bacula::params::storage_name`
+* `bareos::params::storage_name`

 The default 'Full' and 'Inc' pools no longer get created.
 Only the pool called 'Default' is created.
-As such, the following parameter have been removed from the `bacula::storage` class.
+As such, the following parameter have been removed from the `bareos::storage` class.

 *  `$volret_full`
 *  `$volret_incremental`